janprzy/zfs-snapsize/README.md

 filesystem, does not own or contain its seeming descendants.

-This script aims to solve the described issue by simply adding up the space used by all incarnations of a snapshots, giving us the total size.
+This script aims to solve the described issue by simply adding up the space used by all incarnations of a snapshot, giving us the total size.

 Command Usage
 -------------